 Food Categories (2)show

 Similar Recipes (1)show

 Fudge is one of those traditional Christmas goodies that makes a welcome gift.
-Here is a easier version, but it requires chilling overnight.
+Here is a easier version with variations , but it requires chilling overnight.

 Melt semisweet chocolate over hot (not boiling) water.
 Remove from heat; stir in milk and vanilla.
 Mix well.
 Turn into buttered pan or shape as desired.
 Let stand several hours or overnight.
 Makes about 1-1/4 pounds.